 Potential WLAs for existing Non-POTW discharges without bacteria permit limits would be the facility design flow multiplied by the appropriate bacteria criterion, either 200 counts/100 mL for fecal coliform or 126 counts/100 mL for E. coli as a 30-day geometric mean.
 For these facilities, it is not known if their discharge contains any bacteria at levels that would exceed the instream water quality criteria because the type of treatment processes employed.
 Therefore, existing Non-POTW facilities may be required to submit bacteria data with their NPDES permit renewal application.
 Non-POTW discharges must collect, analyze, and submit appropriate bacteria data from at least 4 samples collected 24 hours apart within a 30-day period.
 GA EPD will evaluate these data and determine if a permit limit for bacteria is needed.
-There are no existing non-POTW discharges without bacteria permit limits discharging into or upstream of listed segments identified in this TMDL.
+There are currently no known existing Non-POTW discharges without bacteria permit limits in the contributing watersheds.